Songtrust Continues To Scale Its Music Publishing Administration Services Worldwide, With Its Client Base

 Songtrust® today announced the promotion of three executives across key departments.
 Lisa Robinson has been named Vice President of Income Tracking; Anna Bond has been appointed Head of Creative and Partnerships, a newly created department; and Rob Wetstone has been promoted to Global Head of Client Relations.
-These appointments come as Songtrust continues to rapidly scale its music publishing administration services around the world, now counting clients from more than 145 countries.
+These appointments come as Songtrust continues to rapidly scale its music publishing administration services around the world.

 “Music publishing is notoriously complex, and Songtrust’s growth wouldn’t be possible without the incredible team we have in place.
 The appointments of Lisa, Anna, and Rob are reflective of our departments’ ongoing expansion as we work daily to ensure that songwriters around the world are able to collect their music publishing royalties from as many pay sources as possible,” said Molly Neuman, President of Songtrust.